You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 Downtown Stamford restaurants

 The dining scene in downtown Stamford centers on Bedford Street.
+That’s also where you’ll find a wide selection of the best of everything in Stamford.

 That said, there are plenty of options sprawled-out throughout the center of town.